daidahao/Database-Principles-Notes/lecture8.md

 for each row
 ```

-> SQL Server: midify by joining on inserted
+> SQL Server: modify by joining on inserted

 ### 2. Check complex rules